vernaillen/vernaillen.dev.old/src/pages/music.md

 ## Modular

-This past year I also started builing a Eurorack modular synthesizer.
+This past year I also started building a Eurorack modular synthesizer.
 You can find some videos of jams on my [RackNomad Instagram account](https://www.instagram.com/racknomad/) or [YouTube Channel](https://www.youtube.com/channel/UCmlPhwe54sHvnK_HOL_-SlA)